Gambling in Macau: Gaming law

 Macau is the only place in China where casino gambling is legal.

 The gambling age in Macau is 21.

 Detailed law is enforced to ensure "qualified operation of gambling" in Macau.
 The details are listed in Law 16/2001 (regime jurídico da exploração de jogos de fortuna ou azar em casino), and other laws regulating the activity of gaming promoters and credit for gaming.

 The Gaming Inspection and Coordination Bureau (known as DICJ) is the main government unit that oversees the operation of different gaming activities.

 Under Macau law, it stated that a permit issued by the Gaming Inspection and Coordination Bureau is required for the operation of lotteries sales, lucky draw or similar activities, and the initial procedure in the application on the operation of lotteries sales, lucky draw, or similar activities is to submit a notification to the relevant government department ten days prior to the application.

 In the Macau legal system, gaming law is not considered as a branch of law in the traditional sense.
 Instead, it may be considered as a transversal gathering of a range of legal topics more or less directly related to gaming, including constitutional law, administrative law, tax law, company law, contract law, and criminal law.
 In this manner, issues of public law as well as private law are of relevance for gaming.

 Tax law issues

 The taxation of casino sub/concessionaires is made of a fixed part and a variable part.
 The variable part falls on the gross gaming revenue.
-The tax rate is currently of 35%, plus two contributions of up to 2% and 3% for social and economic purposes.
+The tax rate is currently 35%, plus two contributions of up to 2% and 3% for social and economic purposes.
 The maximum tax is therefore 40%.
 In addition, a fixed premium is also payable, plus a premium per VIP table, other table, and slot machine.
 Gaming promoters pay taxes on commissions received.